Avalanche Transceiver Interference Advice

 - If you want to keep a phone switched on for photography, then carry it inside a Faraday Bag to prevent it causing electronic interference.

-- CHECK BEFORE SKIING! – Keep all magnets, metal objects, electrical items and foil food and drink wrappers at least 20cm away from your transceiver whilst skiing – examples include: phones, action cams, belt buckles, pocket knives, carabiners, ice screws, even underwired bras(!)
+- CHECK BEFORE SKIING! – Keep all electrical items, metal objects, magnets and foil food and drink wrappers at least 20cm away from your transceiver whilst skiing – examples include: phones, gopros, belt buckles, pocket knives, carabiners, ice screws.

 - CHECK BEFORE SEARCHING! – All switched on electrical devices must be at least 50cm away from your transceiver during a search – in practice, this means placing them in your rucsac.
 We advise you to put all electronics in your ruscsac and check that your phone is switched off before starting a transceiver search.